-A few minutes before the end of the cooking, place the peas in a sieve over the rice and pop a lid on the top.
-This will steam them and save washing up.
-Once cooked, rinse them quickly under cold water to stay vibrant and leave in the sieve.
-For the rice, I usually drain if there is any water left and leave it in the sieve with a lid on to let it settle while I get everything else together.
+A few minutes before the end of the cooking, place the peas in a sieve over the rice and pop a lid on the top as this will steam them and save washing up.
+Once cooked, drain the peas and leave to one side.
+For the rice, drain it if there is any water left and leave it in the sieve with a lid on to let it settle while you get everything else together.

 Melt the butter in a saucepan over a high heat.
 Pour in the eggs and scramble quickly, stirring all the time to stop them catching (note we are note making creamy eggs here – they are short, sharp and functional!).
 Once cooked, remove from the pan to a plate and place to the side.